hudayala/Quran-Database-and-Data-Warehouse_Sulaiman-Charaae/README.md

     3.5 How many surah  have not sujud sajdah?
     3.6 Which surah that begin with alif lam meem?
     3.7 How many surah that begin with alif lam meem ?
+    3.8 How many surah there verses(ayah)  less more than 200 verses?
-    3.8 Which surah are there verses(ayah)  more than 200 verses ?
+    3.9 Which surah are there verses(ayah)  more than 200 verses ?
-    3.9 How many surah there verses(ayah)  less than 10 or equal to 10?
+    3.10 How many surah there verses(ayah)  less than 10 or equal to 10?
-    3.10 Which surah there are verses(ayah)  less than 10 verses or equal to 10 verse?
+    3.11 Which surah there are verses(ayah)  less than 10 verses or equal to 10 verse?
-    3.11 from the holy qur-an ,how many verses(ayah) for the surah that most short and long one?
+    3.12 from the holy qur-an ,how many verses(ayah) for the surah that most short and long one?
 4. Linkage table arabic,quran_surah and translation